Teriks/pake/README.rst

                             Change directory before executing.
       -t, --show-tasks      List all task names.
       -ti, --show-task-info
                             List all tasks along side their doc string.
 Only tasks with doc strings present will be shown.
       -f FILE, --file FILE  Pakefile path(s).
 This switch can be used more than once, all specified pakefiles will be executed in order.
+If a file resides in a directory other than the current directory, pake will change directories to the files directory; if -C is specified in that case pake will change to the directory specified by -C instead.

 .. |Master Documentation Status| image:: https://readthedocs.org/projects/pake/badge/?version=latest
    :target: http://pake.readthedocs.io/en/latest/?badge=latest